This glossary gives definitions for the main regulatory terms used on this website and in European Medicines Agency (EMA) documents.

 The legally binding decision issued by the European Commission at the end of a regulatory procedure, such as a marketing authorisation application or arbitration procedure.
 A European Commission decision comes after an opinion from one of the Agency’s scientific committees.

-For more information, see European Union centralised procedures.
+For more information, see the European Commission's section on European Union centralised procedures.

 The system for regulating medicines in Europe is based on a closely coordinated regulatory network of national competent authorities in the Member States of the European Economic Area working together with the European Medicines Agency and the European Commission.